suraj-9849/PharmaCare/ph_frontend/POS_MODE_FEATURES.md

-# PharmaCare POS Mode - Feature Documentation
+# DrugDesk POS Mode - Feature Documentation

 ## Overview
 The new Full-Screen Point of Sale (POS) Mode is optimized for speed and walk-in customers, providing a modern, efficient interface for processing sales quickly.